All Episodes

 And she had to be out there in a canoe.

-Staging anyone.
+Staging anyone?

-Denn I got the still-shot picture.
+Did I got the still-shot picture?

-Maybe maybe the water's no higher than their ankles, and she's in her canoe reporting as these two guys walk in front of her.
+And she's in her canoe reporting as these two guys walk in front of her.

-Staging anyone.
+Staging anyone?

 We'll be back.